OndrejBatusek/Praktikum2024/README.md

 # Praktikum2024
-This is a repo for DS Praktikum 2024
+This repo is for DS Praktikum 2024